State of European Volunteering Report 2026

 Dr Iwona Nowakowska

-Using both quantitative and qualitative methodologies, she studies the role of individual differences, such as empathy, morality, and consideration of future consequences, in volunteering intentions and behaviours, both in everyday contexts and during crises (including pandemics, refugee crises, and natural disasters).
+Iwona has a Ph.D. in Social Sciences, and she is a psychologist, and an Assistant Professor at Maria Grzegorzewska University in Warsaw, Poland.
+Using both quantitative and qualitative methodologies, she studies the role of individual differences, such as empathy, morality, and consideration of future consequences, in volunteering intentions and behaviors, both in everyday contexts and during crises (including pandemics, refugee crises, and natural disasters).
+She has been a P.I. of several projects funded by the National Science Centre, Poland, Polish National Agency for Academic Exchange, Polish Social Psychological Society.
+Currently a Section Editor at Voluntary Sector Review and Associate Editor at Current Psychology.

 _svg.png)